 - Fetal ultrasound.
-Your doctor may also recommend close monitoring of your baby's growth, typically through ultrasound.
-The images of your baby created during the ultrasound exam allow your doctor to estimate fetal weight and the amount of fluid in the uterus (amniotic fluid).
+Your primary care provider will likely recommend close monitoring of your baby's growth, typically through ultrasound.
+The images of your baby created during the ultrasound exam allow for estimates of the baby's weight and the amount of fluid in the uterus (amniotic fluid).

 - Nonstress test or biophysical profile.
 A nonstress test is a simple procedure that checks how your baby's heart rate reacts when your baby moves.
 A biophysical profile uses an ultrasound to measure your baby's breathing, muscle tone, movement and the volume of amniotic fluid in your uterus.

-- Anticonvulsant medications.
-If your preeclampsia is severe, your doctor may prescribe an anticonvulsant medication, such as magnesium sulfate, to prevent a first seizure.
+- Anticonvulsant medication, such as magnesium sulfate, to prevent seizures

 Coping and support

 Discovering that you have a potentially serious pregnancy complication can be frightening.